FAQ MILANO CORTINA 2026 OLYMPICS

 During the period from February 4 to 22, 2026, a car pass will be issued for those who need to go to work in Livigno.

-Pass requests and issuance will likely begin from September 2025.
+Pass requests and issuance will begin in Autumn 2025.

 During the period from 4 to 22 February 2026, it will not be possible to reach Livigno for leisure purposes with your own vehicle unless you have an Auto Pass issued for one of the authorized reasons.
 Public transport will be available, and the Perego A072 line will operate an extra service from 6:00 a.m. to 10:00 p.m. with hourly frequency.